 The apparent plumber's nightmare below was quite satisfying to design and build, and it's really not as complicated as it appears.
 What adds to the visual complexity is the valve and water line for the second shower head.

 Of course, all of this will be covered up when the house is done, so I won't be able to "show off" my handiwork to anyone except via this website.
 And that's OK; the fun was in the process of doing it.
-(Yes, the solder is lead-free.)
+"It's the journey, not the destination."

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.